Up to date

 There are several workarounds for this:

 Enable Interface > Editor > Update Continuously in the Editor Settings.
 Keep in mind this will increase power usage and heat/noise emissions since the editor will now be rendering constantly, even if nothing has changed on screen.
 To alleviate this, you can increase Low Processor Mode Sleep (µsec) to

 33000(30 FPS) in the Editor Settings.
 This value determines the amount of microseconds between frames to render.
 Higher values will make the editor feel less reactive but will help decrease CPU and GPU usage significantly.

 Alternatively, disable variable refresh rate on your monitor or in the graphics driver.

-This is a known bug on Windows when you have specific USB peripherals connected.
-In particular, Corsair's iCUE software seems to cause the bug.
+If the issue persists after the first startup, this is a known bug on Windows when you have specific USB peripherals connected.
+In particular, Corsair's iCUE software seems to cause this bug.
 Try updating your USB peripherals' drivers to their latest version.
-If the bug persists, you need to disconnect the faulty peripherals before opening the editor.
+If the bug persists, you need to disconnect the specific peripheral before opening the editor.
 You can then connect the peripheral again.